robincoenen/data-structures/01_week01/readme.md

 The developed solutions takes advantage of the naming of the 10 given different html files (numbered consecutively) and creates variables accordingly.
 A loop iterates through the different numbers when executing the request and write module of the function.
 Using a let variable (and its local nature) inside the loop prevents a bug which normally occurs due to the asynchronous nature of javascript.
-The newly written text files are stored in a file called "data"
+The newly written text files are stored in a file called "data".
 Step by step comments in code:

 ```